domaxi/spot_middleman/README.md

 # spot_middleman

-Spot middeleman is a Python applicaion that handles the information flow between Spot-It-3D and the client.
+Spot Middleman is a Python application that handles the information flow between SPOT-IT-3D and the client.

 ## Installation Guide
 Run the installation script to install the dependencies.